 Our top three objectives are to:

-A new and functional destination spot, to be located on the north side of North Pond, includes a native sedge meadow that will be critical to the ongoing health of the pond.
-Native sedge plants will naturally filter both city and stormwater to healthfully replenish North Pond.
-Each year millions of gallons of potable city water are added to the pond to maintain its depth and temperature.
-As fresh water becomes more valuable on our planet, we must think ahead and find ways to ensure the North Pond Nature Sanctuary is sustainable.
+A functional destination spot, to be located on the north side of North Pond, includes a native sedge meadow critical to the ongoing health of the pond.
+Native sedges will naturally filter both city and stormwater to healthfully replenish the Pond.
+Each year millions of gallons of potable city water are added to maintain pond depth and temperature.
+As fresh water becomes more valuable on our planet, we must find ways to ensure North Pond Nature Sanctuary is sustainable.
 This lovely feature is the first step to making that a reality.
-It also has wonderful side benefits such as connecting the northern and southern sections of the park, opening up views across the pond, and improving open space at the park’s north end for all those great activities people love such as picnics, soccer, throwing a Frisbee, sunbathing, and playing with your children and dogs.
+It also has wonderful side benefits: connecting the north and south sections of the park, opening up views across the pond, and improving open space at the park’s north end for all the activities people love such as picnics, soccer, frisbee, sunbathing, and playing with your children and dogs.
 Vehicular guardrails and other safety features will be added along the nearby roads to ensure a safe play environment.

 This new concept in outdoor play is sure to engage children of all ages and abilities in a safe, fun environment.
 To be located on a pretty, tree-lined opening north of Mt.
-Prospect (aka: the sledding hill), and replacing the existing Sunshine Play lot, the new playscape will blend traditional equipment such as swings and sandboxes with new natural features such as hillside slides and discovery activities.
+Prospect (aka: the sledding hill), and replacing the existing Sunshine Playlot, the Sunshine Playscape will blend traditional equipment such as swings and sandboxes with new natural features such as hillside slides and discovery activities.
 Certain features, like willow tunnels, will be changed every few years, to provide frequent visitors with the opportunity to make fresh discoveries.
-Studies increasingly illustrate the importance of regular exposure to outdoor nature settings, which can benefit children in many ways; it can reduce ADHD symptoms, increase scores on standardized tests, improve critical thinking skills, and reduce stress, anxiety and depression.
+Studies increasingly illustrate the importance of regular exposure to outdoor nature settings, which can benefit children in many ways: reduce ADHD symptoms, increase testing scores, improve critical thinking, and reduce stress, anxiety, and depression.
 It’s not bad for parents and grandparents either!

 Being 130 years old isn’t easy for a pond.
-Today, at its deepest, the North Pond is only about four feet, and that is just at a small area in the center.
-Most areas are about knee or ankle-high, and it is continuing to fill with sediment and algae.
-This is not a hospitable environment for aquatic wildlife (part of an important food chain).
+Today, the North Pond is only about 3.5 feet at its deepest, and that is just at a small area in the center.
+Most areas are about knee or ankle-high, and it continues to fill with sediment and algae.
+This is not a hospitable environment for aquatic wildlife (an important part of the food web).
 If left unattended, the pond would eventually become a mosquito-infested marsh.
-By deepening the pond, coupled with a proposed long-term maintenance plan, we can ensure the health of North Pond and its inhabitants for generations.
+By deepening the pond, with a proposed long-term maintenance plan, we can ensure the health of the Pond and its inhabitants for generations.
 The Chicago Park District recognized the importance of North Pond in 1999, attempting to fight the same ecological challenges we are facing today by putting $1.5 million toward improving water health and planting native shoreline plants.
 Unfortunately, that did not address the deeper causes to the deterioration of the site, which is why our project is necessary today.
 Our Concept Plan is much larger in scale, and includes a dredge of the pond, which is critical to the pond’s survival.

 The land area containing North Pond officially became part of Lincoln Park in 1867.
 Landscape gardeners Swain Nelson and Olaf Benson created the plan to expand the park from North Avenue to Diversey Parkway including the addition of the 10-acre North Pond, which was completed in 1884 and used for leisure activities.